ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonLZA/ShinyHunt-WildZoneEntrance.md

 See also: [Shiny Hunting Recommendations](ShinyHuntRecommendations.md)

+Note: If you have access to the newest beta version of the program, the beta will handle being chased by wild Pokémon reliably.
+You can ignore the warning of avoiding wild Pokémon below.

 ## Program Description

 Shiny hunt by repeatedly fast traveling to a wild zone entrance.
 This will shiny hunt all spawns within 50m of the entrance and further if you also set to walk into the zone for a short period of time.
 Unlike blind macros, this program will tolerate the day/night cycle and will detect audible shinies that are nearby.